HomeGuidesAPI ReferenceChangelog

 Advanced Tariff Filtering

-Some utilities require customers to switch to a different tariff when they move to solar or have tariffs only open to customers with an electric vehicle.
+Some utilities require customers to switch to a different tariff when they move to solar or have tariffs that are only open to customers with an electric vehicle.
 Arcadia captures these additional eligibility criteria in the tariff properties collection, specifically in properties with a propertyType of APPLICABILITY.

 1. populateProperties=true - Ensures the data needed to filter is considered.